If you’re running a WooCommerce store, you probably know that security is a big deal—and for good reason.

 And then use this code here.
 And save it.

-Check your server logs to identify IP addresses that are generating high traffic on the checkout page.
+Check your server logs to identify IP addresses generating high traffic on the checkout page.
 Blocking these IPs can cut off a significant portion of the bot traffic.

 Many hosting providers and security plugins make it easy to ban IPs temporarily.